-Deficiency of Vitamin C lowers the body resistance against certain pathogens.
+The deficiency of Vitamin C lowers the body's resistance against certain pathogens.
 According to American studies, vitamin C vitalizes the immune system by increasing the strength and protection of the organism.
-In inclusion of protecting the immune system, vitamin C lowers the severity of allergies and fights against infection.
+In the inclusion of protecting the immune system, vitamin C lowers the severity of allergies and fights against infection.
 It enhances T-cell proliferation in reaction to the infection.
 Vitamin C can also accelerate healing processes.
 It improves collagen production that enhances the wound healing process.
-Vitamin C can decrease the duration of common cold according to some researches.
+Vitamin C can decrease the duration of the common cold according to some researches.
 It can also help in treating Asthma, however, further study is required.

 5. Regulates Blood Sugar